jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

 ### Subpart 8 — Sale of regulated products by way of automatic vending machines

-### 46 Regulated product (other than vaping product) must not be visible from outside automatic vending machines
+### 46 Regulated product must not be visible from outside automatic vending machines
-(1) A person who offers a regulated product other than a vaping product for sale by way of an automatic vending machine must not allow any part of the regulated product or its package to be visible from outside the machine.
+(1) A person who offers a regulated product for sale by way of an automatic vending machine must not allow any part of the regulated product or its package to be visible from outside the machine.
 (2) However, subsection (1) does not apply to a regulated product or package that is being delivered if— (a) the product or package is visible only to the extent that is necessary for it to be delivered to or from the machine; and
   (b) the form of its delivery complies with regulations made under section 81(1)﻿(13) that are in force.